Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Getting there: Metro Liceu (L3) or Bus V15 to Via Laietana – Correus

-If you leave the Plaza Real through one of its small exits, you are already in Barrio Gòtico, one of Barcelona’s most famous quarters.
-Barrio Gótico (also called Barò Gòtic or El Gòtic in Catalan) is the oldest part of Barcelona.
-Discover its narrow streets and the gothic-styled neighborhood while taking a 10-minute walk to the Cathedral of Barcelona (La Catedral).
+If you leave the Plaza Real through one of its small exits, you are already in Barrio Gòtico.
+The Gothic Quarter (also called Barri Gòtic or El Gòtic in Catalan) is the oldest part of Barcelona.

 Plaza San Felipe Neri, Barrio Gotico, Touristen, Barcelona

 In the Barrio Gótico, you will find plenty of bars and restaurants.
-Treat yourself to some delicious tapas, churros con chocolate, or a typical Spanish Menú del Día, which are available everywhere.
-After enjoying Barcelona’s amazing cuisine we can continue our tour.
+Treat yourself to some delicious tapas, churros con chocolate, or a typical Spanish Menú del Día, available everywhere.
+After enjoying Barcelona’s fantastic cuisine, we can continue our tour.

 Park Güell